-Albania gained EU candidate status on June 24 2014, after reform efforts and encouragements were agreed by the EU's Enlargement Commissioner.
+Albania gained EU candidate status on 24 June 2014, after reform efforts and encouragements were agreed by the EU's Enlargement Commissioner.
 This is a key step for a country that still undergoes major corruption and crime issues.
-On Sunday 23 June, the 2013 parliamentary elections took place in which the Alliance for a European Albania won convincingly by obtaining 57.7% of the votes (84 out of 140 seats).
-This left wing coalition – united under the name Rilindje (Renaissance) – was headed by the Socialist Party of Albania (SP).
-Left wing Socialist Movement for Integration (LSI), that was part of the former conservative led government, was part of the Alliance for a European Albania as well.
-Former major of Tirana and SP leader Edi Rama is the new Prime Minister.
+On 25 June 2017, parliamentary elections took place in which the Socialist Party of Albania won convincingly by obtaining 48.3 percent of the votes (74 out of 140 seats).
+Since 71 seats are needed for a majority, there will not be a parliamentary coalition.
+Former major of Tirana and SP leader Edi Rama will remain as Prime Minister.

 Want to get notified by mail when Albania gets updated?